radius-project/blog/scripts/blog-prompt.md

 - Technical depth over marketing fluff
 - Avoid marketing language like "we're excited", "with open arms", "happy building"
 - CRITICAL: Only include information that is explicitly stated in the release notes - do not expand, infer, or add details
-- Only include code examples, configuration snippets, or commands that are explicitly mentioned in the release notes
+- Only include code examples, configuration snippets, or commands that are explicitly mentioned in the release notes or you can verify from the Radius code or documentation
-- Do NOT make up code examples following common patterns - only use code examples that are specifically mentioned in the release notes
+- Do NOT make up code examples following common industry patterns that you cannot verify from the release notes or Radius documentation
 - Do NOT make up documentation links - only use links that are specifically mentioned in the release notes or that you can verify from the Radius documentation
 - If you cannot verify information from the release notes, do not include it
 - 800-1000 words of substantive technical content